pilothosts/pilothosts/README.md

 1. Download the OVA from your license portal
 2. Deploy to vSphere / ESXi (4 vCPU, 8 GB RAM, 60 GB disk recommended)
-3. Power on — first boot configures SSL, keys, and services automatically
+3. Power on: first boot configures SSL, keys, and services automatically
 4. Open `https://<appliance-ip>` in your browser
 5. Add your vCenter credentials and start managing